-Evan Rogister conductor (raleigh, north carolina)

-THIS SEASON Die Zauberflöte at the Met, Macbeth at Washington National Opera, Cendrillon at Opera Australia, and concerts with Philharmonia Zurich and the Mediterranean Youth Orchestra.

-MET APPEARANCES Terence Blanchard's Fire Shut Up in My Bones and The

-Magic Flute (debut, 2017).

-CAREER HIGHLIGHTS He is principal conductor of Washington National Opera and served as Kapellmeister at the Deutsche Oper Berlin from 2009-11.
-He has appeared at the Glyndebourne Festival, Royal Swedish Opera, San Diego Opera, Santa Fe Opera, Lyric Opera of Chicago, Houston Grand Opera, Seattle Opera, and with the Badische Staatskapelle, Swedish Radio Symphony Orchestra, Bergen Philharmonic Orchestra, Orchestre National du Capitole de Toulouse, National Symphony Orchestra, and Gothenburg Symphony Orchestra, among others.
+Evan Rogister conductor (raleigh, north carolina) THIS SEASON Die Zauberflöte at the Met, Macbeth at Washington National Opera, Cendrillon at Opera Australia, and concerts with Philharmonia Zurich and the Mediterranean Youth Orchestra.
+MET APPEARANCES Terence Blanchard's Fire Shut Up in My Bones and The Magic Flute (debut, 2017).
+CAREER HIGHLIGHTS He is principal conductor of Washington National Opera and the Kennedy Center Opera House Orchestra.
+Between 2009 and 2011, he served as Kapellmeister at the Deutsche Oper Berlin.
+In recent seasons, he has appeared at the Glyndebourne Festival, Moscow's Bolshoi Theatre, Royal Swedish Opera, San Diego Opera, Spoleto Festival USA, Dallas Opera, Santa Fe Opera, Opera Philadelphia, Lyric Opera of Chicago, Houston Grand Opera, and Seattle Opera.
+He has also led performances with the Badische Staatskapelle, Swedish Radio Symphony Orchestra, Bergen Philharmonic Orchestra, Orchestre National du Capitole de Toulouse, National Symphony Orchestra, Gothenburg Symphony Orchestra, Luxembourg Philharmonic, Essen Philharmoniker, and Malmö Symphony Orchestra, among others.

-Ben Bliss tenor (prairie village, kansas)

-THIS SEASON Tamino in Die Zauberflöte and Eric in Jeanine Tesori's Grounded at the Met, concerts with the Met Orchestra Chamber Ensemble and Chamber Music Society of Lincoln Center, Mozart's Requiem with the St. Louis Symphony Orchestra, Tom Rakewell in The

-Rake's Progress at the Paris Opera, and Jupiter in Semele at the Théâtre des Champs-Elysées and Covent Garden.
+Ben Bliss tenor (prairie village, kansas) THIS SEASON Tamino in Die Zauberflöte and Eric in Jeanine Tesori's Grounded at the Met, a concert with the Met Orchestra Chamber Ensemble at Carnegie Hall, Mozart's Requiem with the St. Louis Symphony Orchestra, Tom Rakewell in The Rake's Progress at the Paris Opera, Jupiter in Semele at the Théâtre des Champs-Elysées and Covent Garden, and a concert with the Chamber Music Society of Lincoln Center.
 MET APPEARANCES Don Ottavio in Don Giovanni, Tamino in The Magic Flute, Tom Rakewell, Ferrando in Così fan tutte, the Steersman in Der Fliegende Holländer, Belmonte in Die Entführung aus dem Serail, Arturo in Lucia di Lammermoor, and Kunz Vogelgesang in Die Meistersinger von Nürnberg (debut, 2014).
 CAREER HIGHLIGHTS Recent performances include Pelléas in Pelléas et Mélisande and Tamino in Die Zauberflöte at the Bavarian State Opera; Ferrando at the Vienna State Opera; Don Ottavio at the Paris Opera, Canadian Opera Company, and Staatsoper Berlin; and Roméo in Roméo et Juliette at Lyric Opera of Kansas City.
 He is a graduate of the Met's Lindemann Young Artist Development Program and was a 2021 recipient of the Met's Beverly Sills Award, established by Agnes Varis and Karl Leichtman.
+The Cast CONTINUED

-Thomas Ebenstein tenor (carinthia, austria)

-THIS SEASON Monostatos in Die Zauberflöte at the Met; the Captain in Wozzeck in Lyon; Guillot de Morfontaine in Manon, the Four Servants in Les Contes d'Hoffmann, the Witch in Hänsel und Gretel, and the Dancing Master in Ariadne auf Naxos at the Vienna State Opera; and

-Mime in Siegfried in concert with the Dresdner Festspielorchester.
+Thomas Ebenstein tenor (carinthia, austria) THIS SEASON Monostatos in Die Zauberflöte at the Met; the Captain in Wozzeck in Lyon; Guillot de Morfontaine in Manon, the Four Servants in Les Contes d'Hoffmann, the Witch in Hänsel und Gretel, and the Dancing Master in Ariadne auf Naxos at the Vienna State Opera; and Mime in Siegfried in concert with the Dresdner Festspielorchester.
 MET APPEARANCES Valzacchi in Der Rosenkavalier (debut, 2019).

-CAREER HIGHLIGHTS Since 2012, he has been a member of the ensemble at the Vienna State

-Opera, where his roles have included Monostatos, Aegisth in Elektra, the Hunchback in Die Frau ohne Schatten, the Shabby Peasant in Lady Macbeth of Mtsensk, Alfred in Die Fledermaus, Valzacchi, and Monsieur Taupe in Capriccio, among others.
-He was an ensemble member at the Komische Oper Berlin, singing Don Ottavio in Don Giovanni, Pedrillo in Die Entfuhrung aus dem Serail, Jaquino in Fidelio, David in Die Meistersinger von Nürnberg, and Andres in Wozzeck.
+CAREER HIGHLIGHTS Since 2012, he has been a member of the ensemble at the Vienna State Opera, where his most recent roles have included Monostatos, Aegisth in Elektra, the Hunchbacked Brother in Die Frau ohne Schatten, the Shabby Peasant in Lady Macbeth of Mtsensk, Alfred in Die Fledermaus, Valzacchi, Monsieur Taupe in Capriccio, Shuysky in Boris Godunov, Bob Boles in Peter Grimes, Arnalta in L'Incoronazione di Poppea, Vitek in The Makropulos Case, and Kudrjáš in Káta Kabanová.
+Between 2003 and 2012, he was a member of the ensemble at the Komische Oper Berlin, where he sang Don Ottavio in Don Giovanni, Pedrillo in Die Entführung aus dem Serail, Jaquino in Fidelio, David in Die Meistersinger von Nürnberg, and Andres in Wozzeck, among many others.